 The beneficiary projects are the new investment projects (creation or extension) with a total investment amount of more than 10 million MAD (excluding import duties and taxes) and under the condition that the amount of investment in equipment goods is above 5 million MAD (excluding import duties and taxes).

-Businesses that commit to making an investment of an amount equal to or greater than two hundred (200) million dirhams can benefit, as part of agreements to be concluded with the government, from exemption from import duty and the value added tax applicable to goods, materials and tools needed for their project and imported directly by the companies or on their behalf.
+Businesses that commit to making an investment of an amount equal to or greater than one hundred (100) million dirhams can benefit, as part of agreements to be concluded with the government, from exemption from import duty and the value added tax applicable to goods, materials and tools needed for their project and imported directly by the companies or on their behalf.

 This exemption is also granted to the parts, spare parts and accessories imported at the same time as capital goods, machinery and equipment for which they are intended.
 The investment must be made within thirty-six (36) months from the date of the signature of the abovementioned agreement.